On-Farm Fiber Quality Results for 2020 (Collins & Edmisten)

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Fiber Quality results for the 2019 NC On-Farm Cotton Variety Evaluation Program are now in.
+Fiber Quality results for the 2020 North Carolina On-Farm Cotton Variety Evaluation Program are now in.
 In addition to yield, fiber quality is an important component to the value and marketability of cotton in our state and should be considered when selecting varieties.
-The table in the link below illustrates the average fiber quality values for each variety across all on-farm trials in 2019.
-Parameters include lint percentage, micronaire (MIC), fiber length (LEN), fiber strength (STR), length uniformity (UI), HVI color grade, and leaf grade.
-Also listed in this table is the percentage of trials in which a variety resulted in discount high micronaire, and discount short staple.
+The table in the link below illustrates the average fiber quality values for each variety across all on-farm trials in 2020.
+Parameters include lint percentage, micronaire (MIC), fiber length (LEN), fiber strength (STR), length uniformity (UI), color grade, leaf grade, and trash.

 In this table, varieties are ranked in descending order according to lint yield (yield data not shown).
 As mentioned in previous articles, the 2020 season could easily be defined as having a cool, wet planting season throughout its entirety, severe and prolonged heat and drought in many areas during the month of July, badly needed rains during August which led to the development of a decent top crop, and an abnormally cool September and early October.
 We were able to dodge any direct hit from hurricanes, and our first frost date was slightly later than normal.
 Boll opening was surprisingly successful during the fall, albeit slow and difficult.
-Despite the year’s challenges, essentially all of the varieties evaluated displayed excellent fiber quality in some regard, however, there were clear differences in fiber quality among these varieties across environments.
+Despite the year’s challenges, essentially all of the varieties evaluated displayed excellent fiber quality in numerous parameters, however, there were clear differences in fiber quality among these varieties across environments.
 It is important to note that the environment and season can greatly influence fiber quality, more-so than genetics in some years, therefore growers should understand that varieties with tendencies for poor quality in some parameters, may not necessarily result in poor quality, and vice versa.
 Variety decisions are largely made based on yield potential and stability, however, it is important to evaluate a variety’s fiber characteristics to avoid discounts for low quality when possible, and perhaps secure a premium for high lint quality.
-The good news for 2019 is that quality was high for nearly all of the varieties in the program.
+The good news for 2020 is that quality was high for essentially all of the varieties in the program.
 Color and Leaf grades were fairly normal to better than normal.
 For micronaire, length, strength, and uniformity, we were able to observe excellent quality from all of the varieties in this program.
 In regard to micronaire, we usually fall within the 4.6 to 4.9 range, and hope to stay below 4.9.
 Given that the majority of our crop this year was a later-set top crop, which was followed by a cooler September/October, it is not surprising to see substantially lower micronaire values, with the majority falling within the premium range.

-Yield and fiber quality results from the 2019 NC State University OVT program are also available very soon on this site, so please evaluate those results as well, since OVT can accommodate many more commercial varieties !!
+Yield and fiber quality results from the 2020 NC State University OVT program will also available very soon on this site, so please evaluate those results as well, since OVT can accommodate many more commercial varieties!
 We strongly encourage growers to closely observe data from both the on-farm program and OVT when making cotton variety decisions.

-As mentioned in the previous articles, results from the on-farm program along with OVT will be discussed in much greater detail during the upcoming winter meetings, so be sure to attend one near you.
-Also, we want to again reiterate our appreciation to the NC Cotton Producers Association, N.C.
-Department of Agriculture & Consumer Services, NC State University, Cotton Incorporated, and Seed Companies for their efforts and support of this program for the benefit of all NC cotton growers, as well the diligence and hard work that our county agents, consultants, and cooperating growers put into this program during 2019.
-This program was a huge success again in 2019 due to the efforts of all involved and we look forward to another year of this program in 2020!!
+As mentioned in the previous articles, results from the on-farm program along with OVT will be discussed in much greater detail during the upcoming virtual winter meetings, so be sure to attend one.
+Also, we want to again reiterate our appreciation to NC State University, the NC Cotton Producers Association, N.C.
+Department of Agriculture and Consumer Services, Cotton Incorporated, and Seed Companies for their efforts and support of this program for the benefit of all North Carolina cotton growers, as well the diligence and hard work that our county agents, consultants, and cooperating growers put into this program during 2020.
+This program was a huge success again in 2020 due to the efforts of all involved and we look forward to another year of this program in 2021!